Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

 |> Program.withConsoleTrace
 |> Program.run
 ```

+The function `Program.mkSimple` makes a "simple" program: a program with no side-effects.
+In this chapter we will stick to these simple programs.

-An Elmish program controls the life-cycle of the application and is responsible for calling the function triplet (`init`, `update` and `render`) in the appropriate manner:
+An Elmish program controls the life-cycle of the application and is responsible for calling the function triplet (`init`, `update` and `render`) in the appropriate manner, think about it roughly as follows:
  - Start with the current state (using initial state at startup)
  - Implement `dispatch` and give it along with current state to the `render` function
  - When `dispatch` is called, call `update` to get the next state and re-`render` the application based on this new state.